mounteverset/generalist_bt_gen/project_roadmap.md

 Only sending commands in natural language to the robot

 Needed packages:
-- `bt_executor` – BehaviorTree.ROS2 server that drives ticks and hands failures to the LLM pipeline.
+- `bt_executor` - BehaviorTree.ROS2 server that drives ticks and hands failures to the LLM pipeline.
-- `chat_interface` – CLI client that sends natural-language commands and shows action feedback.
+- `chat_interface` - CLI client that sends natural-language commands and shows action feedback.
-- `llm_actions` – Thinking/decision nodes inside the BT that call the LangChain service and inject returned subtrees.
+- `llm_actions` - Thinking/decision nodes inside the BT that call the LangChain service and inject returned subtrees.
+- `robot_actions` - Robot action nodes to execute

 # v0.8

 the tree can expand itself with the failure context but not environment or ros-context

-# v0.9
+# v1.0
 Self expanding trees are able active
 When the robot encounters a unknown situation it can self-repair via the bt_updater after getting context for the behavior tree generation